gohugoio/hugoDocs/content/en/content-management/multilingual.md

 - When you define menu entries [automatically] using the section pages menu, you must use translation tables to localize each entry.
 - When you define menu entries [in front matter], they are already localized based on the front matter itself.
 If the front matter values are insufficient, use translation tables to localize each entry.
 - When you define menu entries [in site configuration], you must create language-specific menu entries under each language key.
-If the names of the menu entries are insufficent, use translation tables to localize each entry.
+If the names of the menu entries are insufficient, use translation tables to localize each entry.

 ### Create language-specific menu entries